rachtorres/torrespolisite/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "Graduate Student Instructor" company = "Introduction to the Politics of Race (Online)" company_url = "" location = "University of Iowa" date_start = "2019-06-24"
+  title = "Introduction to the Politics of Race (POLI1900)" company = ""
+  company_url = ""
+  location = "University of Iowa" date_start = "2019-06-24"